implicitly-awesome/exop_data/README.md

 The goal of this library is to help you to write property-based tests by utilizing the power of Exop and [StreamData](https://github.com/whatyouhide/stream_data)
 If you already use [Exop](https://github.com/madeinussr/exop) it is super easy.
-Even if you haven't had Exop in your project you can use ExopProps - just need to provide a desirable params description (contract) that conforms Exop operation's contract format (the list of `%{name: atom(), opts: keyword()}`).
+Even if you haven't had Exop in your project yet you can use ExopProps - just need to provide a desirable params description (contract) that conforms Exop operation's contract format (the list of `%{name: atom(), opts: keyword()}`).

 Here is the [CHANGELOG](https://github.com/madeinussr/exop_props/blob/master/CHANGELOG.md)